dilipchandima/MovieApp-Mobile/README.md

 yarn start
 ```

-and then build the app
+Please change the env file baseUrl, and then build the app

 ```
 yarn ios